RileyJRaso/Github_bigquery__analysis/README.md

 once this file is made run the script by running the attached bash script:

 ./StartUpScript.sh (in the folder with the script)

+# Future plans

+the following are a list of ideas for future features and changes to the script:

+- add tableau dashboards for better communication to non-technical users
+- add more user input validation so the script doesn't break when someone enters something wrong
+- answer the question: what are the most committed repos?